DocTAG/doctag-core/README.md

 ## Customize DocTAG
 Once you tested DocTAG you can create a new configuration so to start annotating the documents you upload.
 Open the sidebar and click on *Configure*.
 You are provided with a guide that shows how to format your files.

+### Basic information
+If it is the first time you configure DocTAG, you are asked to provide your username and a password.
+Once the configuration is completed those will be your new credentials which overwrite the *Test* account.
+You will be the *Admin* of DocTAG: the only one who can change configuration, delete one or more reports from the collection, add more data and so on.

+### TF-IDF Top-k words

 ### Collection
 The collection contains the documents you are going to annotate using DocTAG.
 The file formats required to upload the collection are **json** and **csv**.
 If you have more **json** and/or **csv** files compressed in a **zip** archive, you can upload the **zip** archive itself and that will be automatically unzipped.